-Upon receiving written notice of a hearing regarding a citation or complaint for truancy against a child or a person in parental relation pursuant to 24 P.S. § 1333.1, the county agency shall serve a copy of the notice upon the dependency court and parties.
+Upon receiving written notice of a hearing regarding a citation or complaint for truancy against a child or a person in parental relation pursuant to 24 P.S. § 13-1333.1 when the child is the subject of a dependency proceeding, the county agency shall serve a copy of the notice upon the dependency court and parties.

-Pursuant to 24 P.S. § 1333.2(b)(1), the court in which a truancy citation or complaint is filed shall provide the county agency with written notice of the hearing.
-For definition of "person in parental relation," see 24 P.S. § 1326.
+Pursuant to 24 P.S. § 13-1333.2(b)(1), the court in which a truancy citation or complaint is filed shall provide the county agency with written notice of the hearing.
+For definition of "person in parental relation," see 24 P.S. § 13-1326.

 The President Judge may adopt local rules coordinating jurisdiction and proceedings between the judge of the court where the citation or complaint was filed and the dependency court judge.
-Coordination may include, but are not limited to, the entry of an order staying the truancy proceeding for further consideration by the dependency court.
+Coordination may include, but is not limited to, the entry of an order staying the truancy proceeding for further consideration by the dependency court.

-Official Note: Rule 1146 adopted \\\\, 2017, effective \\\\, 2017.
+Official Note: Rule 1146 adopted December 21, 2018, effective May 1, 2019.

-Final Report explaining the provisions of Rule 1146 published with the Court's Order at \\\ Pa.B. \\ (\\\\, 2017).
+Final Report explaining the provisions of Rule 1146 published with the Court's Order at \\ Pa.B. \\ (\\ \\, 2018).